11/22/2025

 The main downside of Rust is its steep learning curve in terms of really broad syntax, while the basic cheat-sheets look really simple - once you got into complex topics it becomes slight a mess in terms of syntax.

 For me, the functional programming paradigm was always more interesting than typical object-oriented programming, code felt always more elegant and expressive when written in a functional style.
+Less prone to side effects and easier to reason about, especially when dealing with complex data transformations.

 That's why in the later part of my journey, I found myself watching Youtube video about some universal programming language that allows you to program on paper without a hassle.